ehasty314/DS-Capstone/README.md

 # Florida Population and Land Use Analysis

-This repository contains a comprehensive analysis of Florida's population, land use, and elevation data.
-The project aims to understand the spatial distribution of population and land use types, and to assess the impact of potential sea-level rise on these factors.
+This GitHub repository houses a comprehensive project analyzing Florida's population, land use, and elevation data.
+The primary objective is to explore the spatial distribution of the population, types of land use, and evaluate the potential impact of sea-level rise.
+The culmination of this project is an interactive map, viewable at [Florida Interactive Map](https://www.arcgis.com/apps/dashboards/a53ce4e6d8bd44ffb9456d407f720c1c), which visualizes our findings.

 ## Project Overview